 Jesten Abraham had no new update for this project.
 He noted that FDOT is continuing to work with the County.

 Commissioner Constance stated that these Agenda items under the FDOT Report are placeholders for funding purposes.
 FDOT realizes the significance of these projects.
 He described the importance of “shovel ready” projects that could utilize federal funding if available.
-He mentioned a potential $20 Million earmark that might become available.
+He mentioned a potential $20 Million earmark that might become available for this projecct.

-Commissioner Herston inquired if there had been any discussion on reducing shoulders along Harbor View Road.
-Jesten Abraham stated that he would investigate this issue.
+Commissioner Herston inquired if there had been any discussion on reducing shoulders or the median along Harbor View Road.
+Jesten Abraham stated that he would investigate this issue and report back.

 11. Consent Agenda: